-- Measles: One overseas-acquired measles case was notified in the past week.
-See media alert. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Measles: One measles case was notified in the past week.
+See media release. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): Four IMD cases were notified in the past week.
+See media release.